Trump administration bolsters order barring U.S. investment in Chinese firms

 The guidance released on Monday specifies that the prohibitions apply to “any subsidiary of a Communist Chinese military company, after such subsidiary is publicly listed by Treasury.”
 It added that the agency “intends to list” publicly traded entities that are 50% or more owned by a Chinese military company or controlled by one.

+“Treasury’s published FAQ represents a clear victory for the U.S. security community in its determined effort to preserve strong capital markets sanctions associated with [the executive order] — the first of their kind,” said Roger Robinson, a former White House official who supports curbing Chinese access to U.S. investors.

-The list of designated companies, which was mandated by a 1999 law, currently contains 35 companies, including oil company CNOOC Ltd and China’s top chipmaker, Semiconductor Manufacturing International Corp.
+The November executive order sought to give teeth to a 1999 law, which mandated that the Department of Defense compile a list of Chinese military companies.
+The Pentagon, which only complied with the mandate this year, has so far designated 35 companies, including oil company CNOOC Ltd and China’s top chipmaker, Semiconductor Manufacturing International Corp.

+Since the November order, Index providers have already begun shedding some of the designated companies from their indexes.

-Reporting by Alexandra Alper and Humeyra Pamuk in Washington and Karen Freifeld in New York; Editing by Leslie Adler and Matthew Lewis
+Additional Reporting by Humeyra Pamuk in Washington and Karen Freifeld in New York; Editing by Matthew Lewis and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.